-Netflix new subscriber signups plummeted over the summer, marking the end of pandemic-fueled growth
+Netflix new subscriber signups plummeted over the summer, halting pandemic-fueled growth

-The streaming company had seen massive subscriber spikes since early 2020, gaining 16 million global subscribers in the quarter ending in March, as stay-at-home orders dominated in Europe and began taking hold in the United States.
-Robust growth continued in the spring, with the period from April to June seeing Netflix rack up a net addition of 10.1 million subscribers around the world.

 But July, August and September — historically a strong quarter for Netflix — saw much slower growth, including just 177,000 adds in the United States.
 The period was one in which many Americans emerged from shutdowns to gather in outdoor locations.
-Netflix had drawn nearly 3 million new American subscribers in the spring.
+In contrast, Netflix had drawn nearly 3 million new American subscribers in the spring.

 “As expected, growth has slowed,” the company’s executives said in a letter to investors.
 “We think this is primarily due to our record first half results,” it added, suggesting that many people who would think about subscribing during the pandemic already had.